 The best technology to apply is a Cloud Access Security Broker (CASB).

-By tracing activity in and around the corporate off-premise environment – acting as a proxy – CASB provides an unobstructed view into operations involving both sanctioned and unsanctioned applications and devices as well as accessing users.
+By acting as a proxy in this way, CASB provides an unobstructed view into operations involving both sanctioned and unsanctioned applications and devices as well as accessing users in order to better protect critical data wherever it lives.3.
+GDPR implications with a cloud strategy

 Tight management of data in the cloud has positive implications for general good practice in security.